ScottWilkins/oauth-practice/README.md

 1. Login to https://www.linkedin.com/
 1. Visit https://www.linkedin.com/developer/apps and create a new app
-1. For Logo URL, add your own OR you can use https://brandfolder.com/galvanize/attachments/suxhof65/galvanize-galvanize-logo-g-only-logo.png?dl=true
+1. For Logo URL, add your own OR you can past this into your browser and use this one.
+You'll have to resize it to be of equal height and width. https://brandfolder.com/galvanize/attachments/suxhof65/galvanize-galvanize-logo-g-only-logo.png?dl=true
 1. Under website add your Heroku URL
 1. Fill in all other required fields and submit

 __On the "Authentication" screen:__

-- Under authorized redirect URLs enter http://localhost:3000/auth/linkedin/callback
-- Under authorized redirect URLs enter your Heroku url, plus `/auth/linkedin/callback`

 You should see a `Client ID` and `Client Secret`.
 Add these to your `.env` file, and set these environment variables on Heroku.
-Your `.env` file should look something like:
+Your `.env` file should look like this
+(but with real values):

 ```
 SESSION_KEY1=your-secret